DrvoiDcy7/CSMAP/README.md

   3. Load the ".wav" files to be analyzed
   4. Execute and get the corresponding result
   5. An Introdution manual is provided for guidance
+### How to deal with errors on "wavread":
+  1. Set view options as "Show hidden files, folders and drivers"
+  2. If corresponding "._wav" files can be found, the wavread functino will be able to read .wav files
+  3. For English only version, please change all the file name to english name